graphieros/vue-data-ui/README.md

 ## Tooltip #tooltip-before & #tooltip-after slots

-Since v.2.0.57, it is possible to further customize tooltip contents with #tooltip-before and #tooltip-after slots.
+Customize tooltip contents with #tooltip-before and #tooltip-after slots.
 It is that easy to include an image, another chart or any other content into your tooltips.
 It's an alternative to the config option tooltip.customFormat, in case richer tooltip content is needed.

 Both slots expose the following object: